-Beginning in 2022, AMG commits to increase its enabled CO2 reduction by 10% per year from 2021 levels through 2030.
-PRODUCT INNOVATION the metals industry is rare, given that fundamental metallurgical principles do not often change.
+Critical materials are essential to the world's infrastructure.
+We work with the world's builders to ensure we provide them with exactly what they need to create and innovate.
+True innovation in the metals industry is rare, given that fundamental metallurgical principles do not often change.
 However, AMG demonstrates leadership in taking those fundamentals and creating artisanal products for our clients.
-We invest in innovation in every one of our business units to develop technologies that are more efficient, more effective, and better for our environment.
+We invest in innovation in every one of our business units to develop technologies that are more efficient. more effective, and better for our environment.